Aldeby: History

 Aldeby is well known for its fishing pits and also historically for the apple factory (Waveney Apple Growers Ltd) based on Common Road that closed in the late 1990s.
-It also once had its own Aldeby railway station.
+It also once had its own railway station.

 Aldeby is mentioned in the Domesday Book and was part of Clavering hundred.
 Aldeby Priory was located here.

 Between 1959 and 1968, the village was the location of a Royal Observer Corps monitoring bunker, to be used in the event of a nuclear attack.
 It remains mostly intact.

-War Memorial

-Saint-Mary-the-Virgin Church holds the village's war memorials.
-The memorial to the fallen of the First World War holds 23 names which are: